web83info/show-current-width/readme.txt

 * No FAQ for now.

 == Changelog ==

+= 1.1.0 - 2023-07-12 =
+* Add: Count up animation.
+* Add: Limit min and max width to show screen size.
+* Add: Show all the breakpoints on WP adminbar.

 = 1.0.1 - 2023-07-06 =
 * Fix: Width icon is not shown in mobile screen.